akaSyntaax/bookmarkmanager/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Add sqlite as storage option
+- [x] Use sqlite instead of mysql as data storage
 - [ ] Create docker images
 - [ ] Create browser extensions/bookmarklets
 - [ ] Add options to create bookmarks using the ui